focusretreatcenter/website/content/2023/inktober/index.md

 +++
 title = "Inktober 2023 Retreat"
-description = "A retreat for artists tackling the InkTober illustration challenge"
+description = "A retreat for artists tackling the Inktober illustration challenge"
 +++

-We are excited to be running our second year of artist retreats in partnership with InkTober!
+We are excited to be running our second year of artist retreats in partnership with Inktober!

 {{ youtube(id="Zqxf0b07xYk" orientation="portrait") }}

-## What is the InkTober Challenge?
+## What is the Inktober Challenge?

-You probably already know about InkTober if you are here, but just in case, InkTober is a daily drawing challenge where thousands of artists are given a single-word prompt and are challenged to complete an illustration each and every day for the entire month of October.
+You probably already know about Inktober if you are here, but just in case, Inktober is a daily drawing challenge where thousands of artists are given a single-word prompt and are challenged to complete an illustration each and every day for the entire month of October.
 It's a chance to be consistently creative, practice artistic skills, learn discipline, and participate in a huge online community event.

 > "It's been so amazing and I feel so happy because it's not just I got the goal done, but you were all supporting me.
-I've been doing InkTober since at least 2016 and I've never gotten 31 drawings done before." &mdash;Denise
+I've been doing Inktober since at least 2016 and I've never gotten 31 drawings done before." &mdash;Denise

 ## What should I expect at Focus Retreat Center?